 Choose Renewable Energy Accommodations: When selecting a place to stay, consider choosing accommodations that use renewable energy sources.

-Reduce Food Waste: Be mindful of the food you purchase at the Christmas markets.
+Reduce Food Waste: Be mindful of the food you purchase.
 Try to only buy what you can finish to avoid waste.
 If you have leftovers, consider sharing them or ensure they are properly composted.

-Ethical Consumption: When shopping at the Christmas markets, try to support local artisans and businesses.
+Ethical Consumption: When shopping, try to support local artisans and businesses.
 Buying locally made goods supports the local economy and reduces the carbon footprint associated with shipping goods from abroad.

-Sustainable Diets: Consider trying some vegetarian or vegan food options at the Christmas markets.
+Sustainable Diets: Consider trying some vegetarian or vegan food options when eating out.
 Reducing meat consumption is one way to contribute to a more sustainable food system.
-Many stalls now offer delicious plant-based alternatives.
+Many stalls now offer many plant-based alternatives.

 —